Dr Patricia Gray

 Certificate in Cognitive Behavioural Therapy from Oxford Cognitive Therapy Centre 2005

 Postgraduate Diploma in Psychodynamic Counselling University of Reading 2010

 Certificate in Couples Counselling Berkshire Counselling Centre 2012

 - Obsessive compulsive disorder (OCD)

-The initial consultation (also £40) is an assessment and lasts up to 90 minutes; during which we can discuss what brings you to counselling, what you hope to get out of counselling, what is involved and whether it feels right for you.
+The initial consultation (also £45) is an assessment and lasts one hour; during which we can discuss what brings you to counselling, what you hope to get out of counselling, what is involved and whether it feels right for you.